Simontagbor/Steghub-DevOps-training/Client_Server_Architecture/README.md

 ## Introduction

-For this project, I will be documenting the steps I took to successfully set up a secured client-server architecture on AWS. client-server architecture is a computing model in which the **server**- *a high-powered computer*- hosts, delivers and manages most of the resources and services to be consumed by the **client** - *any computer, device or browser*.
+For this project, I will be documenting the steps I took to successfully set up a secured client-server architecture on AWS.
+In this computing model;

+- the **server**- *a high-powered computer*- hosts, delivers and manages most of the resources and services to be consumed by

+- the **client** - *any computer, device or browser*.

 This type of architecture has one or more client computers connected to a central server over a network or internet connection.
 The server provides the clients with access to share data, information, and resources.
 The server provides the client computer or device- with access to share data, information, and resources.
 A DevOps engineer must understand how to set up a client-server architecture as it is a fundamental concept in the field of computing.
-This project helped me understand how to set up a client-server architecture on AWS.
-I hope you find this project helpful and informative.
+I hope you find this project documentation helpful and informative.

 ## Prerequisites

 Before you begin, you need to have the following:

 - [x] An AWS account.
 If you don't have one, you can create one [here](https://aws.amazon.com/)
-- [x] A basic understanding of AWS services such as [EC2](), [VPC](), and [Security Groups]().
+- [x] A basic understanding of AWS services such as [EC2](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwiihNTb1OOGAxX7jVAGHfZuAccYABAAGgJkZw&ase=2&gclid=Cj0KCQjwvb-zBhCmARIsAAfUI2u6E-7CBbQ8u3agA2N4vsfs1l4cD7utGRBcuh0UME4Dn_y8Tt-hO7oaAlTGEALw_wcB&ei=XrVwZpLyCK2lhbIPv_yW-Ak&ohost=www.google.com&cid=CAESVeD2ShWjdWl8WFIXl_cAdpM3wyCtSWq_4EG6nNcXKxC7b8kdnL1sD4lKFu5ccToqAVAzz84HaqoMj5f-wh4pxoXP-Dc0pNg-ha3h5dDCckBHH-Uojyk&sig=AOD64_26JhNZiHxzgDGn9C8N6P4-OvyOPw&q&sqi=2&nis=4&adurl&ved=2ahUKEwiSmc_b1OOGAxWtUkEAHT--BZ8Q0Qx6BAgKEAE), [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), and [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html).

 ## What to Expect